CHAKOTAY99/thymeblog/README.md

 CSS, Templates and Markdown need to be provided in accordance to the project structure.
 The program will not handle cases in which these are not provided.

 This project has a template already provided.
+(Folders not located in the /src directory)

 ## Standalone system